sadit/SimSearchManifoldLearning.jl/README.md

 [https://sadit.github.io/SimilaritySearchDemos/](https://sadit.github.io/SimilaritySearchDemos/)

-NOTE: Currently, they are working with direct implementations of this package.
+NOTE: Currently, these examples are working with direct implementations of this package.
 This will be changed soon (I will start once the package becomes part of the general registry).

 ## Disclaimer
 This implementation is a work-in-progress.
 If you encounter any issues, please create